Coleslaw is a favorite side for picnics or BBQs, and it’s easy to make ahead of time!

 - Swap the cabbage for pre-shredded cabbage or slaw mix in the produce section of the grocery store.

-- Finley cut an apple (toss it in a bit of lemon juice) to make it into a Creamy Apple Slaw Recipe.
+- Finely chop an apple (toss it in a bit of lemon juice) to make a Creamy Apple Slaw Recipe.

 - Use the creamy dressing in the recipe below or the vinaigrette dressing in the notes.